 To aid in file management, you may change the name of the "SettingParam.tar" file to differentiate it from other "SettingParam.tar" files saved.
-The new name can use alpha and numeric characters preceding the original "SettingParam.tar" name (the end of the new file name must always be "SettingParam.tar").
+The new name can use alpha and numeric characters preceding the original "SettingParam.tar" name (the end of the new file name must always be "SettingParam.tar"; for example, an acceptable filename would be "seville4SettingParam.tar").

-Figure 5.71 Retrieve "SettingParam.tar" File
+Figure 5.74 Retrieve "SettingParam.tar" File